TheLastZombie/sshpm/README.md

-# sps
+# spm

-The SSH profile synchronizer.
+The SSH profile manager.